You're reading the Scotland version.Change region →

 What is this right?

-• Rent arrears (Ground 8): 4 weeks' notice required; tenant must owe at least 3 months' rent.
+• Rent arrears (Ground 8): 4 weeks' notice; the tenant must owe at least 3 months' rent.

-• Landlord wants to sell or move in: 4 months' notice required — these grounds cannot be used in the first 12 months of a tenancy.
+• Landlord wants to sell or move in: 4 months' notice — and these grounds cannot be used in the first 12 months of the tenancy.

 When does it apply?

-• Even after receiving a valid notice, you don't have to leave until a court makes a possession order and sends bailiffs.
+• Even after a valid notice has been served, you don't have to leave until the court makes a possession order and the bailiffs are at the door.

-• From May 2026, all tenancies become periodic — there are no more fixed terms.
-You can stay unless the landlord uses a valid Section 8 ground.
+• From May 2026 every tenancy is periodic — no more fixed terms.
+You can stay unless and until the landlord successfully uses a Section 8 ground.

-• If your landlord tries to force you out without a court order, call the police — illegal eviction is a criminal offence.
+• If your landlord tries to push you out without a court order, call the police on 101 (or 999 if it's happening now).
+Illegal eviction is a crime, not a civil dispute.

 What should you NOT do?